 There are really four major areas that you should highlight when giving your page a facelift: a call to action, a showcase of your people and your employer brand (everyone loves a good testimonial video), the perks or ‘value adds’ to working at your startup, and a smooth, streamlined UX.

 Time is money, so the quicker you can convince a candidate to click ‘apply’, the more ROI you’ll start to see from the cost of building that gorgeous careers page.
 Take a peek at 10 examples of companies who are getting it right.

 For an in-depth look at how to avoid common career page blunders, check out our other blog post and avoid making mistakes and ultimately stop wasting your time, effort and moulah.

 2. Review and Update Your Messaging to Potential Candidates

 Times have changed, particularly over the last year.
 Make sure the messaging on your career page reflects what you want your recruits to know about your company, as well as what candidates typically want to know about what you do.

-3. Interview New Hires For Feedback About Your Interview Process
+3. Follow Up With New Hires For Feedback About Your Interview Process

 5. Clarify Your Messaging to Highlight Opportunities for New Candidates to Work Remotely

 If you’re looking for more great ways to ramp up your recruiting processes, get in touch with us.
 Pivot + Edge provides an array of employer branding and recruitment marketing services.
-Let our team help you spring clean your recruitment strategy and find the best people for your business.
+Let our team help you dust off your recruitment strategy for the new year and find the best people for your business.